 Behind the nuttiness of it all

-The Manketti tree, a deciduous nut-bearing tree, found along a 400km stretch of the Zambezi River, grows on seasonal dry lands, surviving unreliable rains and temperatures ranging from – 10ºC in winter to well over 38ºC in summer.
-It is found wild and in abundance throughout subtropical Southern Africa where it occurs in large groves, some running for several kilometers.
+The Manketti tree, a deciduous nut-bearing tree, found along a 400km stretch of the Zambezi River, grows on seasonal drylands, surviving unreliable rains and temperatures ranging from – 10ºC in winter to well over 38ºC in summer.
+It is found wild and in abundance throughout subtropical Southern Africa where it occurs in large groves, some running for several kilometres.
 The tree does not bear fruit until it is at least 25 years old.
 It leaf's in October, flowers and begins to bear a green fuzzy fruit from April to May.
-The plumb-like fruit matures on the ground and develops a sweet date-like flavor, a favorite among local Elephants and Kudu who only eat the soft fruit, leaving the nuts behind.
+The plumb-like fruit matures on the ground and develops a sweet date-like flavour, a favourite among local Elephants and Kudu who only eat the soft fruit, leaving the nuts behind.
 The fruits ripen between February and April.

 The local community benefits from the ‘Nuts for Cash” campaign when collecting the nuts.
 Payment is effected on the spot.
 Maize is often preferred as the nearest town is about 60 km away and the cost to get there is exorbitant.
 The local Zambian women act as nut harvesters and collect the nuts from under the trees.